taplytics/taplytics-js-sdk/START.md

 ```

 Note that you can call the function by itself without any arguments as well.
 Read more about the `page` function [here](https://taplytics.com/docs/javascript-sdk/reference#page).

+### 5. Experiments

+To setup code experiments with the Taplytics JS SDK check out this [guide](https://taplytics.com/docs/javascript-sdk/experiment).